groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

         ApiClient defaultClient = new ApiClient(basePath, cliendId, clientSecret, null);

         TranslationApi apiInstance = new TranslationApi(defaultClient);
+//        FileRequest fileRequest = new FileRequest(); // FileRequest | String in body of request, containing JSON with parameters for translation.

         TextRequest request = new TextRequest();
         request.setSourceLanguage("en");
         request.addTargetLanguagesItem("de");